-Cases around the world
+Cases around

 Conservation litigation is possible in countries around the world, from Brazil, to China to Cameroon to the Philippines.
 Yet such litigation is virtually absent from practise in most of these countries, and the strategy has rarely been used to protect and remedy biodiversity.